 Advice for Others

-Mike and Lisa’s final advice is recognizing the importance of senior leadership buy-in to ensure a successful customer experience initiative.
+Mike and Lisa’s final advice is recognizing the importance of senior leadership buy-in to ensure a successful customer experience strategy.
 Mike shares this, “With any program, new or old, make sure it has the full backing, literally obvious, verbalized backing from senior management and will therefore be taken seriously by the rest of the company.”
 Lisa echoes this sentiment and adds, “It takes time to roll these programs out and get everyone on board.
 You need patience and time to let the program develop before it will start to pay off like it has for us.”